PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 $ /opt/gdc/gdc-client download <file UUID>
 ```

-If your download is successful, you will have a set of directories each named with a UUID and containing files declared in the manifest.
+If your download is successful, you will have a set of directories each named with a universally unique identifier (UUID) and containing files declared in the manifest.

 ```shell
 TCGAOV_data